Bratislava: Tourism

 Among other factors, the growth of low-cost airline flights to Bratislava, led by Ryanair, has led to conspicuous stag parties, primarily from the UK.
 While these are a boom to the city's tourism industry, cultural differences and vandalism have led to concern by local officials.
 Reflecting the popularity of rowdy parties in Bratislava in the early to mid-2000s, the city was a setting in the 2004 comedy film Eurotrip, which was actually filmed in the city of Prague, the Czech Republic.

 Shopping

-Bratislava has eight major shopping centres: Aupark, Avion Shopping Park, Bory Mall, Central, Eurovea, Nivy Centrum, Vivo! (formerly Polus City Center) and Shopping Palace.
+Bratislava has eight major shopping centres: Aupark, Avion Shopping Park, Bory Mall, Central, Eurovea Galleria, Nivy Centrum, Vivo! (formerly Polus City Center) and Shopping Palace.

-A month before Christmas the Main Square in Bratislava is illuminated by a Christmas tree and the Christmas market stalls are officially opened.
+A month before Christmas, the Main Square in Bratislava is illuminated by a Christmas tree, and the Christmas market stalls are officially opened.
 Around 100 booths are opened every year.
-It is opened most of the day as well as in the evening.
+It is open most of the day as well as in the evening.